jonnor/machinehearing/audio-quality/README.md

 Most metrics are monoaural, estimating the quality of a single channel of audio.
 A few metrics are specialized to cover binaural and spatial audio.

+### Usability as loss function

+With deep-learning methods, the objective to optimize for is specified using a loss function.
+When building neural networks that should produce perceptually good audio, the ideal is to incorporate into the loss function.
+This normally requires the function to be differentiable.

 ## Overview

 | Method   |      Purpose      |  Open Implementations  | Definition  |